 TFN recipients must also take reasonable steps to ensure that staff understands the need to protect privacy when handling TFN information.
 Training must cover those circumstances when an entity can collect TFN information and prohibitions on its use and disclosure.
 The training should re-iterate the need to protect privacy when handling TFN information and the penalties for contravening the TFN Rule or other applicable privacy obligations.
 Importantly, the requirement to undertake employee training includes the element of reasonableness.
 As such, the training must be tailored to the needs and capabilities of each business.

 A small business may have privacy obligations under the Privacy (Tax File Number) Rule 2015.
 This rule concerns how certain entities manage tax file number information.
 The Rule is a legislative instrument – contravention is an interference with privacy.
 Businesses have the responsibility to know its privacy obligations and fulfil them.

-If you would like one of our lawyers to assist you and your business with meeting its privacy obligations, give us a call on 1300 544 755 today or fill out the form on this page.
+If you need help with meeting your business’ privacy obligations, get in touch with LegalVision’s taxation lawyers on 1300 544 755 or fill out the form on this page.

 We appreciate your feedback – your submission has been successfully received.